Sweet Sangria

 Frequently Asked Questions

-Can I use white wine instead of red wine in Sweet Sangria?
+Can I use white wine instead of red wine for Sweet Sangria?

-How long should I let the Sweet Sangria sit before serving?
+How long should I let Sweet Sangria sit before serving?

 Can I make Sweet Sangria non-alcoholic?